 Despite all this hard work, sometimes we need a little extra help to make our skin really glow.
 We've done our research, and it seems, as for most things, out diet has a massive part to play!
-Especially with those pesky dark or puffy circles around the eyes.
+Especially with that pesky dark or puffy circles around the eyes.
 Why do we get them?
-It can be anything from genetics, age, caffeine, alcohol, sugar, and one too many summer BBQs lasting into the early hours.
+It can be anything from genetics, age, caffeine, alcohol, sugar, andone too many summers BBQs lasting into the early hours.
 Zero regrets.

 When we are dehydrated it thins and blood vessels become prominent, creating dark circles, while excess fluid can cause puffiness.
 Cucumber has a high water content that rehydrates, silica, and skin-strengthening sulphur.
 Not to mention vitamins A, C, E, and which increases the elasticity of blood vessels.
 Instead of placing over your eyes, chop up a 1/4 cucumber into a salad for lunch and you've got an instantly hydrating, collagen boosting treat.

 Another champion hydrating food.
 What would summer be without copious slices of watermelon by the pool?
-Well this poolside snack is made up of approximately 92 per cent water as well as containing a whole host of antioxidants including betacarotene, anti-inflamitory lycopene, flat tummy friendly fibre, vitamins B1, B6, and C, potassium, magnesium.
+Well, this poolside snack is made up of approximately 92 per cent water as well as containing a whole host of antioxidants including betacarotene, anti-inflammatory lycopene, flat tummy friendly fibre, vitamins B1, B6, and C, potassium, magnesium.
 Eat as it comes, or blend into deliciously refreshing smoothies.